raspberrypilearning/3D-scene/en/step_3.md

 --- task ---

-Give your project a name that matches your theme.
+Give your project a name that matches your theme and save it.
 Remember to use a **How to…** when you need help.

 --- collapse ---
 ---

-title: How do I give my project a name?
+title: How do I name and save my project?

 ---

+Save your project so far.
+Go to **File** in the menu.
+If you have a Scratch account, click on **Save now**.
+If you do not have an account, click on **Save to your computer**.

 Click in the project name box and change the name to match your project.